-How Do I Determine What Kind Refrigerant My AC Uses?
+How Do I Find Out What Kind Refrigerant My AC Uses?

-If you still can’t find it, contact us at 519-804-1617 and we can help.
+If you still can’t find it, Kitchener residents should contact us at 519-804-1617 and our professionals can help.

-Why are Refrigerants Hurtful to the Environment?
+Why are Refrigerants Detrimental to the Environment?

 - R410a is the substitute for R22.
 It’s what you’ll find in all new air conditioners currently.